Course Catalog Online

 This course is cross-listed with AG 252.
 Students completing BIOL 252 may not receive graduation credit for AG 252.

-BIOL 253|Plant Pathology w/ Lab [M/S]
+BIOL 253|Plant Pathology W/ Lab [M/S]

 5 Credits

-Formerly BIO 253
+Formerly BIO 253, BIOL 253

 An introduction to the organisms causing plant diseases, their identification, and control technologies.
 Material presented covers the basic principles necessary to develop an adequate understanding of plant disease processes in natural, urban, commercial, and industrial situations.
-Emphasis is placed on diseases encountered in the Pacific Northwest.
+Emphasis is placed on diseases encountered in the Pacific Northwest. $25 science fee.

 6 Credits

-Formerly BIO 260
+Formerly BIO 260, BIOL& 260

 Basic principles, concepts, and techniques in the study of bacteria, protists, fungi, and viruses.
-Concepts of immunity and the role of micro-organisms in medicine.
+Concepts of immunity and the role of micro-organisms in medicine. $25 science fee.

 Prerequisite

-Prerequisite: a grade of 2.0 or better in BIOL& 160 or BIOL& 211.
-Strongly recommended: CHEM& 121, BIOL& 241 and BIOL& 242 (for nursing majors) or BIOL& 212 and BIOL& 213 (for biology majors).
+Completion of BIOL& 160 or BIOL& 211 with a grade of 2.0 or better.
+It is also strongly recommended that students complete CHEM& 121, BIOL& 241, and BIOL& 242 (for nursing majors), or BIOL& 212 and BIOL& 213 (for biology majors) prior to enrollment.

 BIOL 299|Special Studies